Topology-Aware Active Learning on Graphs: Background and Notation

 A new point $x^\ast$ is selected uniformly at random from $\mathcal{C}$ and added to $\mathcal{L}_0$.
 If $\mathcal{C} = \emptyset$ but $\mathcal{S} \neq \{x_i\}_{i=1}^n$, the algorithm samples $x^\ast$ uniformly from $\{x_i\}_{i=1}^n \setminus \mathcal{S}$ instead.
 After each selection, the sets are updated via:

 The process terminates once $\mathcal{S} = \{x_i\}_{i=1}^n$, ensuring complete coverage.
 The resulting set $\mathcal{L}_0$ serves as the DAC coreset.

-The performance of AL with DAC is sensitive to the choice of radii $r$ and $R$, which are fixed, heuristically selected, and do not adapt to the underlying graph structure.
+In practice and for simplicity, $r$ is set to be $R/2$.
+The performance of AL with DAC is sensitive to the choice of radii $R$, which are fixed, heuristically selected, and do not adapt to the underlying graph structure.
+Even for a fixed $R$, the size of the coreset can vary significantly due to the stochasticity, which limits applicability in settings where there is a fixed label budget or high cost of labeling (see \ref{sec:app:dac_coreset_sizes}).
 Moreover, DAC proceeds until the entire graph is covered, which may be unnecessary and inefficient in practice.
-In Section~\ref{sec:methods:coreset}, we introduce a more adaptive and cluster-aware coreset selection method based on BFC, which improves both performance and label efficiency by leveraging the graph’s intrinsic topology.
+In Section~\ref{sec:methods:coreset}, we introduce a more adaptive and cluster-aware coreset selection method based on graph curvature, which improves both performance and label efficiency by leveraging the graph’s intrinsic topology.

-Other explorative methods in coreset selection and AL include Cautious Active Learning \cite{cloninger2021cautious} and Learning by Active Nonlinear Diffusion \cite{murphy2018unsupervised}.
-However, recent work \cite{miller2023poisson} reported these algorithms are unable to scale to larger datasets.